 The children will be working extremely hard this year with the new curriculum.
 The children will be working extremely hard to make the best progress they can, both in school and through regular homework.
 We appreciate your continued support with homework, especially reading, spelling and learning tables and number facts.

-NUMERACY - Our focus will be on fractions, all four number operations, measurements and telling the time.
-The children will be expected to learn multiplication facts for 3, 4 and 8 times tables.
+In NUMERACY our focus will be on fractions, time, money, all four number operations, weight and multiplication tables.
+The children are expected to know multiplication facts for 2, 3, 4, 5, 8 and 10 times tables as well as the corresponding division facts.

-SCIENCE - The children will be learning about light, light sources and how shadows are formed as well as rocks and soils.
+In SCIENCE the children will be learning about plants and soil.
 They will particularly focus on the skills of planning, predicting, carrying out and evaluating experiments.

-SPELLINGS - Spelling activity books will be brought home each night with spellings to be practiced, ready to be tested each Friday.
-Children are expected to complete any activity that you and they feel support their learning.
-We have added four more activities that you might like to try!
+SPELLINGS - Spelling books will be brought home each night with spellings to be practiced as usual, ready to be tested each Friday.
+Children are expected to complete sentences for their spelling words on Monday and do at least 2 activities to help them learn the spellings on Wednesday and Thursday night.

 Children also have access to Rapid Reader (via the activelearnprimary.co.uk website ) at home and should be reading most days, using the computer to access books.
 All children have been given their new log-in details.
 If you are having trouble accessing the programme, or do not have the internet at home, please let us know.